Funding Opportunities

 Admitted students may receive a Teaching Assistantship or Research Assistantship.
 The time commitment and benefits of assistantships can vary based on the specific position.
 For more information, visit the Graduate Assistants Employment Services page.
 While all graduate students are eligible to receive graduate assistantships, we give priority to new and returning PhD students.
 If any other positions are available, we will consider Doctor of Audiology and Speech-Language Pathology MA students based on prior qualifications.

 Please review our CLA Graduate Assistantship pamphlet for standard rates and benefits.
-The base rate for Spring 2025 is $27.96 per hour.
+The base rate for Academic Year 2025-2026 is $28.94 per hour.
 Assistantships are typically 5, 10, or 20 hours a week.

 Bryng Bryngelson Research Fund